ciisiq/studying-nextjs-frontend-ghibli/README.md

 - I am putting what I learned there with a simple project with list of films from Ghibli.

-- I using node.js v18.14.0 and Tailwinds for style
+- I am using node.js v18.14.0 and Tailwinds for style
   <br />

 ### Deployment (not ready yet)